openmason/berry/README.md

  * accept the operation, content type
  * CRUD url
  * object - can give it in json (or) simple key/values

+# Shell
+ * user to have a shell to run rest commands